GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.12.01

+Added support for `plan free` in `gam create resoldsubscription`.

+* The free plan is exclusive to the Cloud Identity SKU and does not incur any billing.

 ### 7.12.00

 Started updated handling of missing scopes messages in client access commands;